 - The officer did not have a reasonable suspicion that you committed a crime and your traffic stop was in violation of your 4th Amendment rights.

 - The forensic lab made errors processing your breath or blood sample, leading to potentially inaccurate results.

 - The equipment used for a breath test was not properly calibrated or maintained.

 - There is another explanation for signs of impairment, such as illness or fatigue.

 These are only a few examples of common DUI defenses.
-We will closely analyze the circumstances of your case and identify any and all possible defenses we can present to protect your rights and fight against a conviction.
+Our DUI attorneys will closely analyze the circumstances of your case and identify any and all possible defenses we can present to protect your rights and fight against a conviction.

 Contact a Gainesville First-time DUI Defense Law Firm for More Information

 The legal team at Meldon Law understands how stressful a first DUI arrest can be and how seriously a case could detrimentally affect your life.
 We provide aggressive defense representation for every client—no matter what the charges are.
 Our drunk driving lawyers take your first-time DUI case seriously and know how to handle every step of the criminal process as well as the administrative license suspension.
 Call our office at (352) 373-8000 or contact us online to learn how we can help in your DUI case.